Washington Day Trips from New York

 Gourmet Burgers| ©Peter Dawn

-Beware of restaurants in the more touristy areas!
-A meal for two can easily run up to $50.
-If you're on a tight budget, it's best to pack food in your backpack or look for cheaper dining options, as most tours to Washington from New York don't include food.
+If you are on a tight budget, it is best to pack food in your backpack or look for cheaper dining options, as most tours to Washington from New York do not include food.

-• Astro Doughnuts & Fried Chicken - if doughnuts are your thing, head to this place and take one (or more) of these treats to go.
+• Astro Doughnuts & Fried Chicken: if doughnuts are your thing, come to this place and take one (or several) of these delicacies to go.

 Book your Washington tour from New York